-Third parties that feel aggrieved by a decision of the Authority to permit a merger have the right to initiate an appeal against that decision before the Lazio court.
-In this respect, the administrative courts have recognised that competing companies have a qualified interest to oppose the decisions of the Authority, as such decisions might have direct effects on their activity.
-Therefore, if the Authority authorises a merger that violates competitors' rights, the competitors may appeal the decision before the administrative judge.10
+Third parties that feel aggrieved by a decision of the Authority to permit a merger have the right to initiate an appeal against that decision before the Regional Administrative Court of Lazio.
+In this respect, the administrative courts have recognised that competing companies have a qualified interest to oppose the decisions of the Authority, as those decisions might have direct effects on their activity.
+Therefore, if the Authority authorises a merger that violates competitors' rights, the competitors may appeal the decision before the administrative judge.11